 CO-1.
 Describe the role of family in the prevention of drug abuse.
 CO-2.
 Describe the role of school and teachers in the prevention of drug abuse.
+CO-2.
+Describe the role of school and teachers in the prevention of drug abuse.
 CO-3.
 Emphasize the role of media and educational and awareness program.
 CO-4.
 Provide knowhow about various legislation and Acts against drug abuse.

-• Prevention of Drug abuse
+Prevention of Drug abuse